kyledy/hospital-manager/README.md

 - As a user, I wish to be given the option to load the previous state of my program.

 ##Phase 4: Task 2
+- EVENT LOG:
-- Thu Nov 18 17:12:17 PST 2021: Patient has been added to list of patients.
+- Thu Nov 18 21:04:36 PST 2021
+Patient has been added to list of patients.
-- Thu Nov 18 17:12:21 PST 2021: Patient has been added to list of patients.
+- Thu Nov 18 21:04:38 PST 2021
+Patient has been added to list of patients.
-- Thu Nov 18 17:12:24 PST 2021: Patient has been removed to list of patients.
+- Thu Nov 18 21:04:41 PST 2021
+Patient has been removed from list of patients.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: Doctor has been added to list of doctors.
+- Thu Nov 18 21:04:45 PST 2021
+Doctor has been added to list of doctors.
-- Thu Nov 18 17:12:27 PST 2021: List of doctors has been initialized with final variables.
+- Thu Nov 18 21:04:45 PST 2021
+List of doctors has been initialized with final variables.
-- Thu Nov 18 17:12:30 PST 2021: Inquiry has been added to list of inquiries.
+- Thu Nov 18 21:04:46 PST 2021
+Inquiry has been added to list of inquiries.
-- Thu Nov 18 17:12:30 PST 2021: Inquiry has been added to list of inquiries.
+- Thu Nov 18 21:04:46 PST 2021
+Inquiry has been added to list of inquiries.
-- Thu Nov 18 17:12:30 PST 2021: Inquiry has been added to list of inquiries.
+- Thu Nov 18 21:04:46 PST 2021
+Inquiry has been added to list of inquiries.
-- Thu Nov 18 17:12:30 PST 2021: List of inquiries has been initialized.
+- Thu Nov 18 21:04:46 PST 2021
+List of inquiries has been initialized.
-- Thu Nov 18 17:12:37 PST 2021: Medical record has been added to list of medical records.
+- Thu Nov 18 21:04:53 PST 2021
+Medical record has been added to list of medical records.
-- Thu Nov 18 17:12:46 PST 2021: Appointment added to list of appointments.
+- Thu Nov 18 21:04:59 PST 2021
+Appointment added to list of appointments.
-- Thu Nov 18 17:12:49 PST 2021: Appointment removed from list of appointments.
+- Thu Nov 18 21:05:02 PST 2021
+Appointment has been removed from list of appointments.
 - Event log has been cleared.

 ##Phase 4: Task 3